Next Meeting - April 24, 2014

 Jim Bob joined the South Plains Woodturners upon its inception in 2006.
 He has served in the capacities of club librarian, Treasurer, and is the current President of SPW.
 With his extensive background in woodworking, Jim Bob has demonstrated numerous times for his local club.
 He has also demonstrated for the Panhandle Area Turners Society (PATS) in Canyon, and most recently for the Mountain Top Turners in Ruidoso, New Mexico.

 Since retirement in 2011, Jim Bob has opened a woodworking shop.
 He does a wide variety of woodworking activities from turning to custom pistol grips!
 He recently acquired a Powermatic 3520B.
 He annually turns commemorative baby rattles for Monterey Church of Christ’s Family Commitment Sunday.
 He has lived in Lubbock since 1985.
 He is married, with two children.

 MONTHLY PRESIDENT'S NOTES

-- May is the month for our nationally famous turner Joe Ruminski to be here for all day instruction sessions beginning the 12th and a full day demonstration on Saturday the 17th.
-Bring your check book or cash and sign up for one or more of the 5 classes being offered.
+- As John Horn has been touting, May is the month for our nationally famous turner Joe Ruminski to be here for all day instruction sessions beginning the 12th and a full day demonstration on Saturday the 17th.
+This is your last chance to register for the classes so bring your check book or cash and sign up for one or more of the 5 classes being offered.
 Any open spots after this Thursday will be offered to other local woodturners, so get them while they are available.
 See John Horn's information for dates, agenda and pricing.

 - See you at 6:30pm Thursday and be safe.
-We do not need any more “safety coordinators”.
-Sorry, no hot dogs this month.
+We do not need any new “safety coordinators”.

 Monthly Bring Back Raffle